 Using the drum machine

 Select tempo, time signature and swing at the top.
-Click "Presets" to see the most common drum rhythms.
-You can vary drum rhythms easily.
+Click "Presets" to see the most common drum beats.
+You can vary drum beats easily.
 For example, you can choose the ride cymbal instead of the hi-hat, and cross stick instead of the regular snare drum.